AadhithyaRamesh/Kite_connect/README.md

 # Kite_connect

 1. Run login.py
-2. This will update request_token.txt
+2. This will update access_token.txt
-3. Run holdings.py (Or any other file getting access token using request_token.txt)
+3. Run holdings.py (Or any other file getting access token using access_token.txt)

 Matching